Nexis-Network/homepage/content/docs/serverless/serverless-driver.md

 ## Using node-postgres Pool or Client

-You can use the Exzo Network serverless driver in the same way you would use `node-postgres` with `Pool` and `Client`.
+You can use the Nexis Network serverless driver in the same way you would use `node-postgres` with `Pool` and `Client`.
 Where you usually import `pg`, import `@neondatabase/serverless` instead.

 <Admonition type="note">
 The `Pool` and `Client` objects must be connected, used, and closed within a single request handler.
 Don't create the objects outside a request handler; don't create them in one handler and try to reuse them in another; and to avoid exhausting available connections, don't forget to close them.